Biology Majors and Minors

 Bachelor of Science in Biology: This broad but intensive program can be tailored to fit nearly any career path, including preparation for governmental or private sector employment in the field or in the lab, as well as preparation for graduate studies and acceptance to degree programs in health-related fields.
 Four concentrations are available in this degree program: general biology, molecular biology, pre-professional biology and biology-business.

-Bachelor of Arts in Biology: Recently added to the list of degrees offered at UT, the B.A. in Biology is similar to the B.S. in Biology, but allows additional flexibility for students preparing for a career or graduate program that relies less on courses in chemistry and physics.
+Bachelor of Arts in Biology: Recently added to the list of degrees offered at UT, the Bachelor of Arts in biology is similar to the Bachelor of Science in biology, but allows additional flexibility for students preparing for a career or graduate program that relies less on courses in chemistry and physics.
 Two concentrations are available in this degree program: general biology and organismal and evolutionary biology.

 Bachelor of Science in Marine Science-Biology: This rigorous double major combines the specialization of a marine science curriculum with the conceptual and taxonomic breadth of a general biology curriculum.
 Numerous experiential learning, internship, and faculty-led research opportunities are available through the UT Marine Science Field Station and elsewhere.